JesChamp/JesChamp/README.md

 | Google UX Design Professional | Pending |
 | IBM Data Science Professional | Pending |
 | Microsoft Azure Fundamentals | Pending |

-This is my serious attempt to keep myself accountable for learning everyday.
-In addition to tracking my daily GitHub commits, I will also stream myself on [Twitch](https://www.twitch.tv/jessenextdoor) occasionally.
-Feel free to join the stream while I learn!

 As a first time programmer, I am always open to constructive criticism and continual learning, so please do give me your inputs!